 Under Federal Law (The Clery Act), the University is required to report annual statistics for crime and safety on campus.
 If you have an emergency situation, please call 911.
 Persons designated as Campus Security Authorities (CSAs) are required to report certain illegal conduct.
-If you have an incident or behavior to that you want to report, please contact one of the COA CSAs: Dr. Leila Hamdan (Office: Research Building at Cedar Point; 228.818.8011; leila.hamdan@usm.edu), Darcie Graham (Office: Field Studies Building at Halstead campus, Room 119; darcie.graham@usm.edu; 228.818.887) or Lisa Potter (Office: Oceanography Building at Halstead campus, Room 102; lisa.potter@usm.edu; 228.818.8815).
+If you have an incident or behavior to that you want to report, please contact one of the COA CSAs: Dr. Leila Hamdan (Office: Research Building at Cedar Point; 228.818.8011; leila.hamdan@usm.edu), or Teri Tuller (Office: Field Studies Building at Halstead, Room 119; 228.818.8887; teri.tuller@usm.edu).